heylucass/chat-game/README.md

 ## Because?
 to challenge me, I did the project without the *@skynexui/components*, but it is recommended that you use it because it makes it more practical to use 'React'...
-I'm still studying react, so I just used other libraries.
+I'm still studying react, so I didn't use other libraries.

 ## References
 All refs are in refs.json,